apolopena/Yubikey-WSL-SSH/README.md

 ## Initialize PIV Slot 82

-With the YubiKey visible to Windows, generate an RSA-2048 keypair and a self-signed certificate.
+With the YubiKey visible to **Windows**, generate an RSA-2048 keypair and a self-signed certificate.
 Use company convention for subject metadata:
 `CN=<employee name>,O=<org>,OU=<division>`
-(where *employee name* = your username, *org* = your organization and *division* = your department, e.g. Engineering).
+(where *employee name* = your username, *org* = your organization and *division* = your department, e.g., Engineering).

 ```powershell
 ykman piv keys generate -a RSA2048 82 - | ykman piv certificates generate 82 - "CN=<username>,O=<org>,OU=<division>"